KTamas03/sql-challenge/README.md

 # sql-challenge
 Module 9 Challenge - SQL

-As a new data engineer at Pewlett Hackard (a fictional company). the first major task was to do a research project about people whom the company employed during the 1980s and 1990s.
+As a new data engineer at Pewlett Hackard (a fictional company), the first major task was to do a research project about people whom the company employed during the 1980s and 1990s.
 All that remained of the employee database from that period were six CSV files.

 ## Table of Contents